Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 1bAnd on that day a great persecution began against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
 2Some devout men buried Stephen, and made loud lamentation over him.
 3But Saul began ravaging the church, entering house after house, and dragging off men and women, he would put them in prison.

-▣ "on that day a great persecution began against the church in Jerusalem" This probably represents the activity of the Jewish leaders (mostly Sadducees) because of the exploding growth and prominence of the early church in Jerusalem.
+▣ "on that day a great persecution began against the church in Jerusalem" This probably represents the activity of the Jewish leaders (mostly Sadducees) because of the exploding growth (even among priests) and prominence of the early church in Jerusalem.
 However, it was also God's way of forcing the church to implement Acts 1:8!
 If not 1:8 then 8:1!

 Luke is very fond of the term "great" (megas).
 He uses it twenty-five times in his Gospel and twenty-nine times in Acts.
 In Acts 8 he uses it for: